SimonHanischSAG/WxResilience/README.md

 <h2>How to build resilient services</h2>

-There are two ways to use WxResilience in your top level services:
+There are two options to use WxResilience in your top level services:
+1. Automatically from InvokeChain
+2. Per code in your top-level-services

+Set the key wxconfig-&lt;env&gt;.cnf/invokeChainProcessor.enabled=true and run the startup service of WxResilience.
+It will run the predefined services (see below) around of your top-level-service as it is registered in the InvokeChain of IntegrationServer before your top-level-service is invoked.
+2.

+In Detail:
-1. Set the key wxconfig-&lt;env&gt;.cnf/invokeChainProcessor.enabled=true.
-It will run the predefined services (see below) outside of your top-level-service.
+1. Set the key wxconfig-&lt;env&gt;.cnf/invokeChainProcessor.enabled=true and run the startup service of WxResilience.
+It will run the predefined services (see below) around of your top-level-service as it is registered in the InvokeChain of IntegrationServer before your top-level-service is invoked.
+This option can be choosen if WxResilience is introduced at once on a existing system.
+It will immediately work for all top-level-services and can be deactivated or configured.
 2. Implement try-catch-blocks in your top level services using the predefined services directly (see below).

-The first option can be choosen if WxResilience is introduced at once on a existing system.
-It will immediately work for all systems and can be deactivated or configured.
-The second option provides you more control for which services and how it will work.
-But it requires code changes.
-To see the suggestion how to build a resilient service take a look on: WxResilience_Test/wx.resilienceTest.pub:genericTopLevelService
+This option provides you more control for which services and how it will work.
+But this option requires code changes.
+To see the suggestion how to build a resilient service take a look on: WxResilienceDemoFlow/wx.resilienceDemoFlow.pub:test_top

 It is possible to mix both options as there is a check not to run the services twice for one top-level-service call.